ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 PRG_PAM_CORE_010|hashing failed|demographic data hashing failed
 PRG_PAM_CORE_012|decryption failed|decryption of demographic data failed
-PRG_PAM_APP_007|json parsing is failed|demographic json parsing failed
+PRG_PAM_APP_007|json parsing is failed|demographic json parsing failed PRG_PAM_APP_018|Failed to read the identity json from the server|If the configured identity json file is unreachable

 ### With pagination
-if pageIndex parameter is passed as query param, then all the demographic data for the user will be retrieved in terms of pages. pageSize parameter is configurable. pageIndex is by default 0 if no value is passed.
+if pageIndex parameter is passed as query param, then all the demographic data for the user will be retrieved in terms of pages. pageSize parameter is configurable. pageIndex is by default 0 if no value is passed for query param.

 #### Resource URL
 <div>https://mosip.io/preregistration/v1/applications?pageIndex=0</div>